-The main ways that you interact with the Lume Cube is through an iOS or Android app, which I will get to in a minute.
+The main ways that you interact with the Lume Cube Light is through an iOS or Android app, which I will get to in a minute.
 But as far as physical buttons, there are two located on the top of the unit.
 These allow you to set the mode of the light without needing to open your app.
 That said, though, to change any advanced settings, you will need to have your phone handy to connect to the Lume Cube.

 One button turns on the optical slave, essentially putting the Lume Cube into strobe mode.
 This will cause the light to flash, just light a Speedlight, upon registering another Speedlight firing.
 The other button turns on the continuous video light, which is deceivingly bright.

 On the bottom of the Lume Cube, you have a standard 1/4 20 thread which makes mounting the Lume Cube to any standard light stand, tripod head, or accessory arm incredibly easy.
 You can almost literally put this thing just about anywhere.